Estuaries of Texas: Trinity–San Jacinto Estuary

 The Trinity–San Jacinto Estuary is located on the northeastern Texas coast in Chambers, Harris, Galveston, and Brazoria Counties, adjoining the city of Houston.
 It is formed by the confluence of the Trinity and San Jacinto Rivers, separated from the Gulf of Mexico by Galveston Island and Bolivar Peninsula and connecting with it through Rollover Pass, Bolivar Roads, and San Luis Pass.
 The Trinity–San Jacinto Estuary is the largest of the Texas estuaries, with a surface area of 345280 acre including Galveston Bay and its extensions in East Bay to the east, Trinity Bay to the northeast, West Bay to the southwest, and several smaller bays and inlets.
 The natural portions of the estuary have mean low-water depths ranging from 6 to 10 ft.

 The Trinity–San Jacinto Estuary is almost surrounded by the Greater Houston urban area, and its shores are relatively urbanized and industrialized, especially to the west.
 Other significant settlements on the shores include Baytown, Texas City, and Galveston.
 The estuary is a major shipping center, the heart of the Houston Ship Channel, and the Port of Houston, Port of Texas City, and Port of Galveston drive much economic activity on the waterways.
 Petrochemical industries are concentrated along the western shore, and the estuary also supports Texas's largest commercial fishery.
 The United States Environmental Protection Agency has designated the Trinity–San Jacinto Estuary system as an estuary of national significance under the National Estuary Program.
-Portions of the northeastern shore are protected within the Anahuac National Wildlife Refuge.
+Portions of the northeastern shore are protected within the Jocelyn Nungaray National Wildlife Refuge.
 The museum ship USS Texas is moored in the mouth of the San Jacinto River at the northwest end of the estuary, next to the San Jacinto Monument.